-The 2019 Brightlingsea Regatta Raft Race in aid of St Helena Hospice will take place on Saturday 20th July at 2.30pm from Brightlingsea Sailing Club.
+The 2020 Brightlingsea Regatta Raft Race in aid of St Helena Hospice will take place on Saturday 4th July at approximately 12.45pm from Brightlingsea Sailing Club.
 Teams of up to 8 people are invited to take part in this fun challenge to build and race their raft around a short course from Brightlingsea Sailing Club along the Promenade and back.

-The rules of the competition are as follows and the race entry form is available here:
+The rules of the competition are as follows and the race entry form will be made available in early 2020:

 Brightlingsea Regatta supported by The Purelake Group

 Organised by Brightlingsea Sailing Club in association with St Helena Hospice

 - The size of the raft is completely open, so long as it is light enough to be carried, launched and recovered by its crew.